Celina-Waskar/Amazon_Sales_Analysis/README.md

 To embark on your own analysis or delve deeper into the dataset, follow these steps:

-1.Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-2.Ensure you have a SQL environment set up for executing queries.
+2. Ensure you have a SQL environment set up for executing queries.
-3.Load the provided dataset into your SQL database.
+3. Load the provided dataset into your SQL database.
-4.Execute the SQL queries provided within the repository to analyze the data and extract insights.
+4. Execute the SQL queries provided within the repository to analyze the data and extract insights.
-5.Tailor the analysis or queries according to your specific objectives and requirements.
+5. Tailor the analysis or queries according to your specific objectives and requirements.

 # Conclusion